cardano-foundation/CIPs/CIP-xxxx/README.md

 ### Acceptance Criteria

 * At least 1 Metadata CIP uses at least 1 of the tags defined in this CIP.
-* IANA register the Tags as defined.
+- [ ] IANA register the all the tags as defined.

 ### Implementation Plan